 Borges on Bitcoin Forks

-In Bitcoin we find the idiosyncrasies of each of its forks to a greater or lesser degree.
+How I imagine Jorge Luis Borges would write about Bitcoin: In Bitcoin we find the idiosyncrasies of each of its forks to a greater or lesser degree.
 Every fork modifies our conception of the original Bitcoin, as it will modify the future.
-If the forks had never existed, we would not perceive the qualities in Bitcoin.
-In other words, Bitcoin would not exist.
-The fact is that the sum of all the forks creates Bitcoin.
-Bitcoin is faithful to its own forks.
+If the forks had never existed, we would not perceive the qualities in… Continue reading Borges on Bitcoin Forks

 A Guide to Reading Pu Songling

 In vernacular Chinese, the Dream of the Red Chamber (紅樓夢) by Cao Xueqin (曹雪芹) is regarded as the supreme novel.
 In classical Chinese, Strange Tales from a Chinese Studio (聊齋誌異) by Pu Songling (蒲松齡) has the equivalent status.
 Mao Zedong claimed to have read the Red Chamber five times.
 I say you need to read Strange Tales two times.
+Read it in English the first… Continue reading A Guide to Reading Pu Songling

 An Anthology on Juxtaposition

-1. Now I do not know whether I was then a man dreaming I was a butterfly, or whether I am now a butterfly, dreaming I am a man. — Zhuangzi (莊子)
+Now I do not know whether I was then a man dreaming I was a butterfly, or whether I am now a butterfly, dreaming I am a man. -- Zhuangzi (莊子) Did he appear, because I fell asleep thinking of him?
+If only I'd known I was dreaming I'd never have wakened. -- Ono no… Continue reading An Anthology on Juxtaposition

 We Exist for a Book